zakilur/helm-charts/docs/Getting Started.md

 You may notice a large section of your `custom-greymatter-secrets.yaml` file containing TLS certificates with public and private keys.
 These are used in various services like gm-jwt-security, the Grey Matter sidecar, and edge proxy.

-To access the Grey Matter Dashboard or any other service in the cluster, your request will pass through the edge proxy, which performs Mutual TLS (mTLS) authentication.
-This means that both the client and server must authenticate themselves and that your browser (or other HTTPS client like `curl`) will need to have the appropriate certificates loaded.
+To access anything in the mesh, your request will pass through the edge proxy, which performs Mutual TLS (mTLS) authentication.
+Both the client and server must authenticate themselves and your browser (or other HTTPS client like `curl`) will need to have the appropriate certificates loaded.

 To keep things simple, `greymatter-secrets.yaml` uses the same certificates as those from `common/certificates/user/quickstart.p12` in the [DecipherNow/grey-matter-quickstart](https://github.com/DecipherNow/grey-matter-quickstarts) repository.
-If you load `quickstart.p12` into your browser, when you access the Grey Matter Dashboard, you'll be prompted to use that certificate to verify yourself, which you should do to gain access.
+If you load `quickstart.p12` into your browser, when you access the Grey Matter Dashboard, you'll be prompted to use that certificate to verify yourself.

-For production deployments you will need to provide certificates generated from a secure Certificate Auhority (CA).
+For production deployments it's recommened to use certificates generated from a secure Certificate Auhority (CA).

+### SPIRE

 We also support using SPIFFE/SPIRE as a way to enable zero-trust attestation of different "workloads" (services).

+Read [SPIRE](./SPIRE.md) for further details.

 ### TLS Options

-We support multiple TLS options both for ingress to the edge proxy, and between the sidecar proxies in the mesh.
+We support multiple TLS options both for ingress/egress (north/south traffic) to the edge proxy, and between the sidecar proxies (east/west traffic) within the mesh.
 For ingress, we support mTLS or non-TLS.
 To do this, enable the following:

 ``` yaml
 edge: